 Aluminium bifold doors can add substantial aesthetic appeal to a property and never more so than when the colour is just right.

-There was a time when homeowners preferred a neutral grey that would show off the fact that the door or window was made of aluminium.
+There was a time when homeowners preferred a neutral grey that would show that the door or window was made of aluminium.

-On modern buildings, with their stylish contemporary lines, greys and blacks are still the most popular colour schemes.
+With their stylish contemporary lines, greys and blacks are still the most popular colour schemes on modern buildings.